CU-Boulder-Course/CSCI-5828-FALL-2016/homework01.md

 <h3>Q1 - Essential Difficulties </h3>
 <p align="justify">
 Essential difficulties are those inherent of the intricate nature of software engineering.
-Brooks says, which I quote \[[1](#ref1)\]
+Brooks says, which I quote \[[1](#ref1)\]:
->"There is no single development, in either technology or in management technique, that by itself promises even one order-of-magnitude improvement in productivity, in reliability, in simplicity"
+>There is no single development, in either technology or in management technique,
+>that by itself promises even one order-of-magnitude improvement in productivity,
+>in reliability, in simplicity.
->"no inventions that will do for software productivity, reliability, and simplicity what electronics, transistors, and large-scale integration did for computer hardware."
+>no inventions that will do for software productivity, reliability, and simplicity
+>what electronics, transistors, and large-scale integration did for computer hardware.
 </p>

 <h3>Q2 - Accidental Difficulties </h3>